Skip to main content

 Resources

-• CI Integration: The agent-tests.yml workflow triggers on changes to packages/agent/** and runs Vitest tests with lint checks.
+• CI Integration: The agent.yml workflow triggers on changes to packages/agent/**, shared dependencies, and root dependency/config files.
+It runs Vitest coverage, lint, typecheck, and build.

 Next: Testing with Foundry